dominicdriver/AddressBookAPI/README.md

 pip install -r requirements.txt
 ```

-Run `python app.py` to start the API
+Run `python app.py` to start the API.

+The API is accessible from the localhost on port 8000 (`127.0.0.1:8000`)

 ## Available Endpoints
 FastAPI autogenerates documentation for the different endpoints at `http://127.0.0.1:8000/docs`